MuzakkirHossainMinhaz/course-review/README.md

 4. Setup Environment Variables

     ```bash
-    // create a `.env` file in the rood directory and add the following variables
+    // create a `.env` file in the root directory and add the following variables

     PORT=5000 or as_your_wish
     NODE_ENV=DEVELOPMENT